Skip to Content

 To further enhance feeding strategies, consider these additional points:

-- For example, a performance horse may require higher energy feeds compared to a retired pasture horse.
+• For example, a performance horse requires higher energy feeds than a retired pasture horse.

-During colder months I heat whole oats in a bucket of water using a heating wand can make nutrients more accessible and easier to digest.
+During colder months, I heat whole oats in a bucket of water using a heating wand, which can make nutrients more accessible and easier to digest.
 Ensure the oats are warmed evenly and fed immediately to retain their nutritional value.

 Practical Tips for Monitoring Digestive Health